Stuartpkd/Brush-Bucket/README.md

 - Explore integrating an interactive canvas for brush testing.
 - Enhancements in UI/UX for easier navigation and accessibility.
 - Additional security features and user account management options.
+\
+&nbsp;

+## Structure

+The project's structure is meticulously planned to ensure an organized approach to development, facilitating adherence to sprint steps and project goals.
+The project content is segmented into applications, each dedicated to handling different aspects of the platform.
+The data collected from users is structured into database tables for efficient organization and storage.
+\
+&nbsp;

+### Project Applications
+For BrushBucket, 6 applications were created, each with a specific focus:

+1. **Home App** – Manages the landing page and general navigation across the site.
+2. **Profile** – Handles profile management, purchase history and brush favourites.
+3. **Brushes App** – Central to the project, this app allows users to browse, view, and rate digital brushes.
+It also includes functionalities for brush details and categorization.
+4. **Bag App** – Manages the shopping cart functionality, enabling users to add brushes to their cart and review them before purchase.
+5. **Checkout App** – Facilitates the checkout process, including payment handling and order confirmation.
+6. **Contact App** – Allows users to send messages or inquiries through a contact form, facilitating communication between users and site administrators.

+Each application serves a distinct purpose, contributing to the cohesive functionality of BrushBucket.
+This modular approach allows for efficient development and future scalability of the platform.
+\
+&nbsp;